 If you are in any doubt, you are strongly encouraged to contact a professional who will assess the severity of the problem and suggest suitable remedial work.
 For best results, act as soon as you see any symptoms of rot; remember that the sooner the infestation is treated, the better the end result will be.

-This is an article by guest writer Paige Hawin, who currently works with London damp proofing experts Tapco Homedry
+Author: Paige Hawin currently works with London damp proofing experts Tapco Homedry.